ITISFoundation/osparc-manual/docs/platform_introduction/main_window_and_navigation/filtering.md

 # Filtering

-At various locations within the platform, *osparc* allows filter searching in a very convenient way.
+At various locations within the platform, *o²S²PARC* allows filter searching in a very convenient way.

 The user can filter by: